BboyStatix/Connect4/README.md

 * Expo Client

-Please install the Expo Client App.
+Please install the Expo Client App on your mobile device.
 You may need to sign up for an account.

 [IOS](https://apps.apple.com/app/apple-store/id982107779)